lehrerhans/Escape-from-Stalingrad-Z-Storage-Solution/README.md

 # Escape-from-Stalingrad-Z-Storage-Solution
-3D Printed Storage Solution for Boardgame Escape from Stalingrad Z All Standies with their bases fit in the box.
+3D Printed Storage Solution for Boardgame Escape from Stalingrad Z. <br>
+All Standies with their bases fit in the box.

 No Support needed.